panlatent/craft-codepower-pack/README.md

 Codepower Pack is a plugin to improve the Craft encoding experience.
 It emphasizes the use of PHP attribute annotations instead of encoding, including event register, enum assistants, and other useful tools.

+> [!NOTE]
+> Before the official release of version 1.0, 0.x was unstable and always relied on the latest development version of subpackages.

 ## What's this?

 Essentially, Codepower Pack simply packages some libraries into a plugin for use directly in the Craft Store.
 You can directly